cryptidcatcher/CS210_Cplusplus/README.md

 # CS210_Cplusplus
 *Hello!
-This is Jasper Procaccini from CS-210-11576-M01.
+This is Jasmine Procaccini from CS-210-11576-M01.
 I already have a personal Github account, so I just created the repository on here*
 *Please let me know if it needs to be through the school account and I will update it right away.
 Thanks!*
 **************************************************************************************************************************************
 *Summarize the project and what problem it was solving.*